Barbuseries/go-muscu/README.md

 ### Note ###

-A program's name must not exceed 63 characters.
+An exercise's name must not exceed 63 characters.

 There is a limit of 42 exercises per program, and a limit of 10 programs at the same time.